-In the early days, departed Christians’ names were placed on diptychs.
-In the sixth century, Benedictine communities held commemorations for the departed on the feast of Pentecost.
-All Souls’ Day became a universal festival largely on account of the influence of Odilo of Cluny in AD 998, when he commanded its annual celebration in the Benedictine houses of his congregation.
-This soon spread to the Carthusian congregations as well.
-The day was celebrated on various days, including October 15th in 12th century Milan.
-Today all Western Catholics celebrate All Souls’ Day on November 2
+In the early Church, the names of the departed were placed on diptychs, and by the sixth century, Benedictine communities were holding commemorations for the deceased on Pentecost.
+The establishment of All Souls’ Day as a universal festival is largely attributed to Odilo of Cluny, who in AD 998 mandated its annual observance in all Benedictine houses under his jurisdiction, a practice that soon spread to the Carthusian orders.
+The date of observance varied, with Milan celebrating it on October 15th in the 12th century.
+Today, All Souls’ Day is universally celebrated by Western Catholics on November 2nd.

 I’ve been looking through my Bible, and according to